What is a non-fungible token (NFT)?

 NFTs are created using smart contracts.
-Smart contract code is incorporated into the token when it is created or minted.
+Smart contract code is incorporated into the token when it's created or minted.
 Stored on blockchain, the smart contract determines the NFT's qualities, such as ownership and transferability.

 The smart contract is autonomous, containing the terms and conditions of an agreement directly within the lines of code.
 Each NFT is linked to a single token that is stored in a smart contract, which runs on top of the distributed ledger to provide proof of ownership and verifiable originality.
 Even though there are other copies of the same content, only one person can own the particular token that authenticates ownership of the NFT.

 Smart contracts are a crucial feature of blockchain technology.
-While most NFTs reside on the Ethereum blockchain, some are based on other blockchain technologies, such as TRON and NEO.
+While many NFTs reside on the Ethereum blockchain, some are based on other blockchain technologies, such as Tron and Neo.
 Blockchain also helps ensure that NFTs remain secure.

 How are NFTs bought and sold?

 As demand for NFTs grows, new marketplaces continue to surface.
-Popular marketplaces for creators to sell NFTs include:
+Popular marketplaces for creators to sell NFTs include the following:

-- Set up a digital wallet and purchase cryptocurrency, such as ether, using an app, such as Coinbase, Robinhood or MetaMask.
+- Set up a digital wallet, and buy cryptocurrency, such as ether, using an app, such as Coinbase, MetaMask or Robinhood.

 The future of NFTs

-As with all market assets, principles of supply and demand apply to the NFT marketplace.
-Buyers should be cautious, as they should be with any type of investment, and keep their eyes open as the market evolves.
+The principles of supply and demand apply to the NFT marketplace.
+As with any investment, buyers should be cautious and watch closely as the market evolves.

 "An NFT is only as valuable as what others are willing to pay for it," Herzig said.
 "NFTs that can build a deep connection with collectors and investors have shown an increased likelihood of having long-term staying power."

-Collectors and investors can understand the current value for NFTs better by viewing previous and similar sales on established marketplaces.
-The long-term viability of NFTs will depend on the distinction of their utility value, not just theoretical.
+Collectors and investors should view previous and similar sales on established marketplaces to understand NFT value.
+NFTs' long-term viability will depend on how their utility value is perceived.
 Like with other collectables, this will happen once owners view NFTs as uniquely valuable experiences or features.
-NFT communities will develop and grow, helping to maintain prices and markets and strengthen the trust in their long-term survival.
+NFT communities will develop and grow, helping to maintain prices and markets; this will increase trust in their long-term survival.